COMPUTER REACH makes technology available to people most in need through refurbished equipment, computer literacy

 LOCALLY, in Western Pennsylvania, Computer Reach serves multiple communities, see our map.

-NATIONALLY, Computer Reach has served nonprofit organizations in 33 states including: Alabama, Arkansas, Arizona, California, Colorado, Connecticut, District of Columbia, Florida, Georgia, Indiana, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, New Jersey, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, South Carolina, Texas, Vermont, Virginia, Washington, West Virginia and Wisconsin.
+NATIONALLY, Computer Reach has served nonprofit organizations and individuals in 47 states, plus DC including: Alabama, Alaska, Arkansas, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Washington DC, West Virginia and Wisconsin.
+Leaving only Montana, South Dakota, Wyoming yet to be reached.

-INTERNATIONALLY, Computer Reach has served non-governmental organizations in 33 nations including: Bolivia, Cambodia, China, Cuba, Democratic Republic of Congo, El Salvador, Ethiopia, Ghana, Guatemala, Haiti, Honduras, India, Kenya, Liberia, Malawi, Malaysia, Mauritius, Mexico, Nicaragua, Nigeria, Panama, Papua New Guinea, Peru, Republic of Congo, Rwanda, Solomon Islands, South Africa, South Sudan, Tajikistan, Tanzania, Uganda, United States of America and Zimbabwe.
+INTERNATIONALLY, Computer Reach has served non-governmental organizations in 40 Nations including: Bahamas, Bolivia, Cambodia, Cameroon, China, Cuba, Democratic Republic of Congo, El Salvador, Ethiopia, Ghana, Guatemala, Haiti, Honduras, India, Kenya, Liberia, Malawi, Malaysia, Mauritius, Mexico, Nicaragua, Niger, Nigeria, Pakistan, Panama, Papua New Guinea, Peru, Puerto Rico, Republic of Congo, Rwanda, Sierra Leone, Solomon Islands, South Africa, South Sudan, Tajikistan, Tanzania, Thailand, Uganda, United States of America and Zimbabwe.

 Board of Directors

 Susan worked for several years with a local nonprofit organization focused on at-risk adolescents where she served first as Development Director, then as Director of Program Design, Research & Best Practices.
 With a cross-cultural background in adolescent psychology, she continually researched best practices in the fields of education, counseling, and adolescent psychology to inform and improve a unique and holistic approach to working with urban youth.
 Synthesizing these practices into a framework for program excellence, she designed and re-tooled direct services to optimally meet the academic and psychosocial needs of at-risk adolescents.
 She collected and analyzed outcome data to form a feedback loop for program excellence and leveraged her unique skill sets in both development and program design to help attract necessary funding resources.
 In addition to her work in the nonprofit sector, Susan has taught Developmental Psychology and Educational Psychology at both the University of Pittsburgh and Chatham College.

-Since 1988 Dave has been an Apple computer consultant serving Western PA, WV, OH, MD.
+Since 1988 Dave has been an Apple computer consultant serving homes, schools and businesses in Western PA, WV, OH, and MD.